Agnes Ullmann

-Agnes Ullmann (14 April 1927 – 25 February 2019) was a French microbiologist.

-Biography

-Ullmann received her doctorate in microbiology from the University of Budapest.
+Agnes Ullmann (14 April 1927 – 25 February 2019) was a Hungarian-French microbiologist who worked at the National Centre for Scientific Research (CNRS) and the Pasteur Institute.
+Ullmann pioneered research into the ailosteric properties of muscle-specific proteins and the role of cAMP in bacteria, She is regarded as a key figure in education at the Institute and she is known for her pioneering work in understanding the regulation of gene expression in operon systems.

+Early life and education

+Agnes Ullmann was born on 14 April 1927 in Satu Mare, Transylvania, at the time classed as Hungary, now in Romania.
+Her family were Jewish Hungarian.
+She became interested in microbiology after her father's birthday gift of Paul de Kruif ’s book Microbe Hunters.
+She briefly studied at the University of Cluj, but left to earn her doctorate in microbiology from the University of Budapest.

+Career

 After a research visit to Institut Pasteur in 1958/59 working with Jacques Monod, she moved to France in 1960 with the support of Monod, who smuggled her and her husband over the Austria/Hungary border in a Hungarian caravan.
-With a grant from the Rockefeller Foundation she went to the laboratory of Monod at the Institut Pasteur, where she remained for the rest of her career.
-There she became a professor, laboratory director and in 1982 a member of the Board of Directors.
+At the Institut Pasteur, she also worked with François Jacob and Elie Wollman.

-Ullmann initially dealt with the effects of antibiotics at the Institut Pasteur and was able to elucidate, among other things, the mode of action of streptomycin (as an inhibitor of protein synthesis in bacteria).
+Ullmann initially dealt with the effects of antibiotics at the Institut Pasteur and was able to determine, among other things, the mode of action of streptomycin (as an inhibitor of protein synthesis in bacteria).
+She pioneered the understanding of the promoter of lactose operon in connection with the allosteric behaviour of muscle-specific proteins.
 She also studied the effect of Second Messenger cAMP in the bacterial cell.
 In 1967 she showed that cAMP reverses catabolite repression in the bacterium E. coli.
+She went on to revolutionize gene cloningby developing the alpha-complementation in the enzyme beta-galactosidase.
 Later, she discovered another factor that boosts catabolite repression (catabolite modulator factor, or CMF).

-Ullmann subsequently dealt with the mode of action of the whooping cough pathogen and its toxin.
-She showed that the toxin increases the cAMP production in the host cell and thus disturbs their metabolism.
-The ability of the toxin to provide other molecules with access to the attacked host cell also helped her to develop vaccines by coupling the genetically engineered whooping cough toxin with antigenic fragments that were to be immunized against.
+Later in her career, while at the Cellular Regulations unit of the CNRS (1979 to 1996), Ullmann dealt with the mode of action of the whooping cough pathogen, investigating the adenylate cyclase toxin produced by the bacterium *Bordetella pertussis".
+She showed that the toxin increases the cAMP production itoxinn the host cell and thus disturbs their metabolism.
+The ability of the toxin to provide other molecules with access to the attacked host cell helped her to develop vaccines by coupling the genetically engineered whooping cough toxin with antigenic fragments that were to be immunized against.

+Ullmann's responsibilities included director of research at the CNRS and head of their Biochemistry of cellular interactions unit.

+For a time, she was director of research applications at the Institut Paster.
+In addition to her scientific responsibilities, throughout her career Ullmann was always keen to help younger scientists.

+Ullmann became a French citizen in 1966.
+She died in Paris on 25 February 2019, aged 91.